 Hardwood flooring is a beautiful and durable option for homeowners that provides timeless beauty while complementing almost any style of decor.
 However, many people don’t realize that there’s one important step you need to take before you start your hardwood flooring installation.
 It’s called acclimation, and following the proper steps will help you get a lifetime of quality use from your hardwood floors.
 Here’s what you need to know to get the desired results.
 What is acclimation?
 Acclimation is a process that

 The holidays are right around the corner and we want to give you some helpful Do’s and Don’t’s to do while you are hosting and enjoying the festivities of the season!
-It’s always best to start with the Don’t’s: Don’t use Oil Soaps, Waxes or furniture polishes.
-This will create a build up on your floors that will actually hold dirt rather than giving the look and feel of a clean floor.
-Don’t use vinegar and Water or ammonia based products.
-These products
+It’s always best to start with the Don’t’s: Don’t use oil soaps, waxes or furniture polishes.
+This will create a build-up on your floors that will actually hold dirt rather than giving the look and feel of a clean floor.
+Don’t use vinegar and water or ammonia-based products.
+These products break down

 July 30, 2015 There are many things to consider when installing hardwood flooring.
 We have outlined the top 4 things you should think about before making your decision.
 Choose the appropriate type of hardwood flooring Not all flooring types are right for all situations.
 A simple rule of thumb is… do not install solid hardwood below grade (ground level).
 Engineered hardwood is best suited for installation below grade.
 Also, the wider the board, the more movement the floor may have.
 Wide planks look

 Its that time of the year!
 The days are longer, the sun is making more of an appearance, and hopefully that chilly weather is gone until the Fall.
 Its also a perfect time to take care of a few chores that might have gotten neglected in the past year.
 Here are a few spring cleaning ideas you can do to make sure your hardwood floors are staying in top shape!
 Clean baseboards (use a soft broom or old toothbrush to gently remove dust